I Tested 8 Walls.io Alternatives: Cheaper Social Wall Tools (From $0) (2026)

 Where it falls short

 Flockler is expensive.
 Pricing starts at $129 per month for the Basic plan, $229 for Business, and $379 for Pro.
 There is no free plan — only a 14-day trial.
-While this is cheaper than Walls.io's $250 starting point, it is still prohibitive for small businesses.
+While this is cheaper than Walls.io's $215 starting point (billed annually), it is still prohibitive for small businesses.
 The interface also has a steeper learning curve than simpler tools.
 If you need unlimited layouts but do not need enterprise-scale complexity, CollectSocials offers multiple layouts per source at a fraction of the cost.

 Pricing